-- Communicate not only on the professional level, but also get to know each other and enjoy leisure time during various events (conferences, seminars, trainings, etc.).
+- Communicate not only on the professional level but also get to know each other and enjoy your leisure time during various events (conferences, seminars, training, etc.).

 While aiming its goals, Lithuanian Cancer Patient Coalition (POLA) is engaged in multiple projects.